Here are the LIV Golf players competing in the 2022 U.S. Open

 “Our decision regarding our field for the 2022 U.S. Open should not be construed as the USGA supporting an alternative organizing entity, nor supportive of any individual player actions or comments.
 Rather, it is simply a response to whether or not the USGA views playing in an alternative event, without the consent of their home tour, an offense that should disqualify them for the U.S. Open.”

-Whether the other three majors will reach the same decision remains to be seen.
+Whether the boards that oversee the other majors will reach the same decision remains to be seen.
+The fourth and final major of the year, the Open Championship, is scheduled for July 14-17 and is run by the R&A.

 Which LIV Golf players are competing in the 2022 U.S. Open?